todoor17/NestHub/README.md

   - Friendship requests and message posting.
   - Updating and retrieving posts.
 - Spring Boot automatically handles JSON serialization and deserialization.

----

-This enhanced README provides a clear and organized overview of the project, its functionality, and the technologies that support its features.